5 ways to support English Language Learners with technology

 As the ESL teacher, I work with newcomers across grade levels.
 This means that I need resources to support many different lessons.
 Nearpod makes that easier.
 The Nearpod Lesson Library has an extensive collection of high-quality, ready-to-use lessons.
 I can use them as-is or edit a few slides to suit specific small group needs.
 This is helpful for those times when I receive an update from a homeroom teacher and need to adapt the lesson quickly.

-Nearpod’s English Learners lesson collection is a set of over a thousand lessons available for schools and districts to add to their license.
-In this collection, ESL or EL teachers can use premade content with these supports already built into their favorite Nearpod lessons.
+Nearpod’s English Learners Program includes thousands of lessons, videos, and activities available for schools and districts to add to their license.
+In this Program, ESL or ELL teachers can use premade content with these supports already built into their favorite Nearpod lessons.
 Additionally, they can find newcomer-specific content and vocabulary lessons.

 5. Amplify don’t simplify with vocabulary Support: